Getting used to treatment

 You might get used to your therapy very easily – some people do.
 But don’t worry if it takes you a little longer.
 That’s normal.

 Learning to use and live with your therapy equipment is about forming good habits, staying positive and practicing.
-It's also about getting comfortable.
-We'll show you a few techniques to help you make the most of your therapy.
+It’s also about getting comfortable!
+We’ll show you a few techniques on how you can make the most of your therapy.

 Breathing against the flow of air

 At first, you might be very aware of the feeling of air in your throat.
 But this is something that you can get used to: try to relax your breathing and breathe like you do normally when you’re awake.

 Practice breathing with your device in the daytime while you’re relaxing or watching television, for instance.
 You don’t need to worry about your exhalations when you’re sleeping; you will automatically breathe out against the flow of air.

 If you continue to find it difficult, talk to your care provider or equipment supplier, who might suggest using:

 - a ResMed device with the Ramp feature: this is where the device pressure can be set to start at a lower pressure and ‘ramp up’ to your full therapy pressure over a maximum of 45 minutes, easing you into therapy.